MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-rxqueue-set-notification-enabled.md

 Return value
 ------------

-If the operation is successful, the callback function must return `STATUS_SUCCESS`, or another status value for which `NT_SUCCESS(status)` is true.
-Otherwise, an appropriate [NTSTATUS](https://msdn.microsoft.com/library/windows/hardware/ff557697) error code.
+If the operation is successful, the callback function must return `STATUS_SUCCESS`.
+Otherwise, it should return an appropriate [NTSTATUS](https://msdn.microsoft.com/library/windows/hardware/ff557697) error code.

 Remarks
 -------